mijailfigo/mijailfigo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello world!?
-I am a sociologist interested in the stratification of gains and risks of student employment in higher education.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a sociologist interested on how student employment at university shapes students' life courses.
+Since January 2013, I am the Project manager of [Mapineq](https://mapineq.eu) – Mapping inequalities through the life course, a Horizon Europe project coordinated by the University of Turku in Finland.
+I previously worked as postdoctoral researcher at the Erasmus University Rotterdam in the Netherlands and the University Libre of Brussels in Belgium.
+I am also a Postdoctoral Fellow at the Institute for Advanced Studies in Venna, Austria.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.